deepscan/atom-deepscan/README.md

 - You need [Linter](https://atom.io/packages/linter) package.
 Once Linter package is installed, just restart Atom.
 - Report issues in the Linter view when you open a JS or JSX file and save it.
 - Highlight issues in the code.
-- For support of `.jsx` file, include grammar of [atom-react](https://github.com/orktes/atom-react).
+- For support of `.jsx` file, include a grammar of [atom-react](https://github.com/orktes/atom-react).
-- For support of `.ts` and `.tsx` file, include grammar of [language-typescript-grammars-only](https://github.com/tcarlsen/language-typescript-grammars-only).
+- For support of `.ts` and `.tsx` file, include a grammar of [language-typescript-grammars-only](https://github.com/tcarlsen/language-typescript-grammars-only).
+- For support of `.vue` file, include a grammar of [atom-vue](https://github.com/hedefalk/atom-vue).

 ## Settings Options